annasshaikh/BankingBoy/README.md

 # BankingBoy
 System Without GUI Does simple task of account managment.
+by Annas And Itban
+(Itbaan Try Correcting your Spelling)